Hyperuniformity and conservation laws in non-equilibrium systems: Generic emergence of arbitrary strong hyperuniformity in non-equilibrium multipole conserving systems

 Out of equilibrium, owing to the absence of a fluctuation-dissipation theorem, lower-order terms are allowed:

 with $A$ and $B$ having well-chosen sign to ensure linear stability.
 The resulting structure factor is:

 This matches our lattice simulations and confirms that hyperuniform scaling exponents are dictated by the highest conserved multipole.
 A more rigorous approach than simply guessing the equations is to coarse-grain the lattice dynamics.
 By doing so in Appendix~\ref{app: detail lattice}, we can demonstrate that the resulting continuum description is indeed given by Eq. \eqref{eq: evolution equation fracton}.
-This method also reveals that all non-equilibrium constants (such as $A$, $B$, and so on), which violate detailed balance in the hydrodynamic equations, are directly proportional to the difference between the parameters $\alpha$ and $\beta$.
+This method shows that, as expected, all terms of order below $\mathcal{O}(\partial^{M+1})$ vanish identically due to the \textit{microscopic} conservation laws.
+It also reveals that all non-equilibrium constants which violate detailed balance in the hydrodynamic equations (such as $A$, $B$, and so on), are directly proportional to the difference between the parameters $\alpha$ and $\beta$.
 Consequently, these non-equilibrium terms vanish in the equilibrium limit $\alpha=\beta$, leaving only a flat structure factor.
 We note that the interpretation of hyperuniformity generation as an effective thermalization with a bath at a $\bm k$-dependent temperature $\sim D k^{M+1}$ still applies.

 As shown above, the emergence of hyperuniformity in non-equilibrium systems with multipole conservation is a generic consequence of the structure of the hydrodynamic equations.
 For instance, because moment conservation naturally arises in quantum matter, one may ask whether our conclusions remain valid in a quantum setting.
 From a hydrodynamic perspective, there is no reason to expect a different outcome.
 Indeed, replacing the classical hopping particles on the lattice by quantum particles (thereby introducing effects such as Bose enhancement or Pauli blocking~\cite{le2000thermal}) does not alter the central conclusion: a breakdown of detailed balance generically produces non-equilibrium terms in the hydrodynamic equations that permit hyperuniform states (see also Appendix.~\ref{app: quantum}).